-Before you make any decisions about your potential treatment, it’s important to understand exactly what marijuana addiction is.
-Medical professionals describe marijuana addiction, or marijuana use disorder, as severe cases of dependency in which users experience withdrawal symptoms.
-When people don’t have they marijuana, their mood will change and they will experience physical symptoms.
+Before you make any decisions about your treatment, it’s important to understand what marijuana addiction is.
+Marijuana addiction – or marijuana use disorder – is when a person uses marijuana as a coping mechanism, when the body is physically dependent on the drug, or when there are behavioral problems stemming from the marijuana use.
+When people who are misusing marijuana don’t ingest it, their mood will change and they will experience physical symptoms.
 These symptoms may include restlessness, difficulty sleeping, irritability, mood swings and other forms of physical discomfort.

 1 in 10 marijuana users will develop an addiction.
 That figure rises to 1 in 6 for people who start using before the age of 18.

 As the U.S. continues to grapple with a growing drug crisis, there is much discussion surrounding marijuana.
-This includes how to ensure the safety and recovery of those who find themselves in the throes of addiction.
-After all, that’s a lot of people, as the National Institute on Drug Use reported that nearly 4 million Americans met the diagnostic criteria for a marijuana use disorder in 2015.
-Around 138,000 of these individuals voluntarily sought treatment for their drug problem.
+This includes how to ensure the safety and recovery of those who find themselves abusing drugs.
+The National Institute on Drug Use reported that nearly 4 million Americans met the diagnostic criteria for a marijuana use disorder in 2015.
+Only around 138,000 of these individuals voluntarily sought treatment.

 Call Us Today To Schedule an Assessment